eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Development View/management-api-v2-walkthrough/1-management-api-overview.md

 ### Namespaces

 A namespace is defined by associating a prefix with a URI or IRI in the @context of a JSON-LD document.
 The prefix is typically a short string, while the URI or IRI represents a namespace or vocabulary where the terms or properties are defined.

+Some namespaces are known to the EDC internally.
+That means that the EDC will resolve all resources to non-prefixed IRIs given they are not part of the following list:

 | Key    | Description                                                                                                                                                                                                       |
 |--------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|